loloserrano/11_23/content/_index.md

 ### [The Cases: General Overview](/docs/cases)

-In this section I describe some very big-picture patterns in the data: general gender breakdown, transaction type, etc.
+In this section I describe some very big-picture patterns in the data: general gender breakdown, transaction type, etc. Women constitute about a fourth of the individual characters in the book.

 ### [The Characters: Wives, Widows, and Workers](/docs/characters/_index)

 In this section I get to the juicier, qualitative stuff.
-I explore the individual humans who appear in the casebook as characters, understood, framed, and described by judges and casebook editors.
+I explore the individual humans who appear in the casebook as characters: how they are understood, framed, and described by judges and casebook editors.
 Most of my focus in the section is on women, who appear as a minority of characters and in a strictly limited set of roles.
 Most strikingly, over half of the women appear in the litigation with a heterosexual partner; nearly another quarter of the women appear with another family member.

 ### [The Characteristics: He's a Business, Man](/docs/trying)